 Section 2.
-How we change for 2012
+Changes for 2013

 Do not rely only on these change descriptions; this Section is not an official statement of benefits.
 For that, go to Section 5 Benefits.
 Also, we edited and clarified language throughout the brochure; any language change not shown here is a clarification that does not change benefits.